dxw/playbook/src/staff-handbook/pay-pension-and-benefits/benefits.md

 If you leave dxw before the total amount for your ticket has been taken from your salary, you’ll need to pay however much is left.

-Get in touch with Leanne Garvie, the Finance Manager, for more information.
+Get in touch with Leanne Garvie (Finance Manager) for more information.

 ## Eyecare vouchers

 dxw provides eyecare for the team via a voucher system run by ASE Corporate Eyecare Ltd and Boots.

-Details of what the wellbeing voucher offers can be found here: [Eyecare for Wellbeing](https://eyemed.uk/wellbeing/).
+What the wellbeing voucher offers is on the[Eyecare for Wellbeing](https://eyemed.uk/wellbeing/) site.

 [Apply for a wellbeing eyecare voucher](https://gw.eyecareplans.co.uk/Account/Login/dxwe12q2415d3df)